 Why My Kids Like Spielgaben?

-In this world of X-Box, Pokemon Go, and iPads, Spielgaben toys are something different and interesting to this generation of kids.
+In this world of X-Box, Pokemon Go, and iPads, Spielgaben educational toys are something different and interesting to this generation of kids.
 Mine were drawn to the shapes and colors.
 I find them putting down their games on hot summer afternoons and quietly playing and creating.